bartdorsey/dockerfiles-deep-dive/README.md

 through the `phase3` folder.
 What you'll discover is that this is only frontend;
 there's no webserver to host this application.

+### node or nginx for a base container?
+Why not both!

 So, as you consider which **Docker image** to use as the base, you're presented with a small challenge.
 In order to build the React app, you need `node` as your base image, and to make the application available in the browser you need a webserver such as `nginx` for your base image.
+What we can do is have two FROM lines in our Dockerfile, one for node and one for nginx.
+Our final image will be based on the _second_ base image (the ngnix base image).
-This means you have two main tasks to do, but you only want one **Docker image** for this application.
-The good news is that once you do the build, you don't need `node` and more.
+This means you have two main
+tasks to do, but you only want one **Docker image** for this application.
+The good news is that once you do the build, you don't need `node` anymore.
 You can take the files that node built and replace the default HTML that `nginx` renders.

 To begin, create a `.dockerignore` file and fill it with what you'll want to ignore in your build image (for example, __node_modules__, **Docker** and **git** files, any distribution or build folders).

 Next, open the `Dockerfile` and begin to fill in each instruction.
 Notes have been provided by the previous application developer for each of the steps.
 Select the appropriate base images using **Docker Hub**.